 - Describes, identifies, or quantifies a noun or pronoun.
 An adjective usually precedes the noun or the pronoun. - describes emotions, colors, size, possession, and demonstrative - Examples: - -The small boat foundered on the wine dark sea. - -We have lost our way in this wood. - -This apartment needs to be fumigated.

-These two hungry people need raw meat!
+need raw meat!